 We work with a broad range of clients to provide comprehensive financial planning, while bringing cooperation, synergy and integrity to every client relationship.

-Please join the Syntegra team in congratulating our founding partners, Tom Burke & Jeff Fiehler, on being included in the 2021 Forbes Best-In-State Wealth Advisors Ranking!
+Please join the Syntegra team in congratulating our founding partners, Tom Burke & Jeff Fiehler, on being named to the Forbes Best-In-State Wealth Advisors ranking for 2022!!

 * Securities America and its representatives do not provide tax advice.